 Texas & New Mexico Hospice Organization is an approved provider of continuing education by the Texas State Board of Social Work Examiners.

-Texas and New Mexico Hospice Organization is an approved provider of continuing education by the Texas Department of Aging and Disability.
+Texas and New Mexico Hospice Organization is an approved provider of Continuing Education for Administrators by The Texas Department of Aging and Disability.

 Cancelation policy: Refund minus $25 registration fee unti 10/25/2016.

 ACCOMODATIONS: CROWNE PLAZA DALLAS - MARKET CENTER IS OFFER $100 PER NIGHT ROOMS.
 Make your reservation here.

 We are excited to announce that we will be holding our Annual Convention at the Omni Hotel in Houston on February 24-26, 2017, and we would like to invite you to join us in our celebration of our 34th Conference.
 Over 50 innovative hospice sessions covering everything from clinical, regulatory, leadership and psychosocial will be offered.
 We are expecting over 400 professionals in attendance again this year.

 You’re invited to a free screening and discussion of the PBS program “Being Mortal” on Friday, November 11, 2016, 1-4 pm at the beautiful University of Texas at El Paso College of Health Sciences and School of Nursing.
 You will be part of a national dialog taking place in our community that helps clinicians address difficult end-of-life decisions.

 “Being Mortal” investigates the practice of caring for the dying and explores the relationships between patients and providers.
 It follows Dr. Atul Gawande as he speaks with doctors about talking to patients as they near the end of their lives.
 When Dr. Gawande’s own father gets cancer, his search for answers about how to best care for the dying becomes a personal quest.